OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

       unpack it, point it by environment variable QTHOME
     - svn checkout https://openmodelica.ida.liu.se/svn/OpenModelica/installers/windows/OMDev/tools/mingw
       -> to \trunk\build\MinGW
+      Clean up (to be easy to add MinGW to the Setup.vdproj, otherwise it takes forever!):
+       REMOVE all .svn directories from it!
+Search .svn, select all .svn directories, Delete!
+       REMOVE MinGW\lib\mlton
+       REMOVE MinGW\share\doc\mlton
+       ZIP    MinGW\doc\*.* to MinGW\doc\doc.zip and delete them ZIP    MinGW\info\*.* to MinGW\info\info.zip and delete them ZIP    MinGW\man\*.* to MinGW\man\man.zip and delete them Note that this step will have to be repeated starting from svn checkout again if anything has changed in svn MinGW directory since last build.

     - add files *.xml (commands.xml, modelicacolors.xml, stylesheet.xml) in the directory:
       trunk\OMNotebook\OMNotebookQT4\
       to \trunk\build\share\omnotebook and \trunk\build\share\omshell